oidc-sweden/specifications/swedish-oidc-fed-profile.md

 <a name="federation-entity-metadata"></a>
 ### 6.1.
 Federation Entity Metadata

-This profile defines the `discovery_endpoint` parameter to specify the location of a Resolver's discovery endpoint.
+This profile defines the `federation_discovery_endpoint` parameter to specify the location of a Resolver's discovery endpoint.
-A Resolver MUST publish its discovery endpoint location in its `federation_entity` metadata Entity Type using the `discovery_endpoint` parameter.
+A Resolver MUST publish its discovery endpoint location in its `federation_discovery_endpoint` metadata Entity Type using the `discovery_endpoint` parameter.

 The discovery endpoint URL MUST use the https scheme and MAY contain port, path, and query parameter components encoded in application/x-www-form-urlencoded format.